openego/eGo/doc/welcome.rst

 `eDisGo <https://edisgo.readthedocs.io/>`_ is used for the analysis of medium- and low-voltage grids.
-Based on the inputs prepared by eGo, eDisGo analyses representative distribution grids and determines their grid reinforcement needs.
+Based on the inputs prepared by eGo, eDisGo analyzes representative distribution grids and determines their grid reinforcement needs.